Nancy Pelosi Claims She Will Not Yet Deliver Articles Of Impeachment Despite Democratic Pushback

 — Rep. Adam Smith (@RepAdamSmith) January 9, 2020

-Another Democratic lawmaker who is putting pressure on Pelosi is Maryland Representative Dutch Ruppersberger.
+Another Democratic lawmaker putting pressure on Pelosi is Maryland Representative Dutch Ruppersberger.
 Ruppersberger claimed that he believed Pelosi was losing public support — as well as leverage — by not delivering the articles.

-“You might as well move forward with the process because things are evolving to a point that people will not even understand where we are, what we did, and the votes that we got,” he said (via SF Gate).
+“You might as well move forward with the process because things are evolving to a point that people will not even understand where we are, what we did, and the votes that we got,” he said, according to SF Gate.

 A third voice in the chorus is freshman Congressman Ben McAdams.
-As he is facing a tough reelection race this year, it is likely that McAdams is counting on impeachment to help bolster his campaign.
+As he is facing a tough reelection race this year, it is likely that McAdams is counting on the impeachment process to help bolster his campaign.

 In a key sign, freshman Dem Ben McAdams of Utah just told me: “I think it’s time” to send over the articles.
 He’s in a swing district who ultimately voted to impeach the president